thasinaz/csapp/README.md

 # csapp

-This repository holds my lab assignment for [Computer Systems: A Programmer's Perspective, 3/E][1]
+This repository holds my lab assignments for [Computer Systems: A Programmer's Perspective, 3/E][1]

 [labs][2]